Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Gravel extraction adds insult to injury.
 The loss of gravel from fluvial systems can change the composition of the river profile and exacerbate damages further downstream from the extraction site.
 Extracting gravel from a glacial outwash site has been proven to lower the groundwater levels by over a metre in a 2km radius as well.

 #### Urban heat island effect
 Barrow, Alaska is the northernmost settlement in the USA and the largest native community in the Arctic, with a population of 4600 in 2000, increasing from just 300 in 1900.
 Recent decades have seen an increase in mean annual and winter air temperature, with an earlier snowmelt in the village and a weaker snowmelt trend in the surrounding tundra.

 The urban heat island (UHI) effect is a phenomenon where **urban areas are significantly warmer than their rural surroundings** due to activities by humans, like air conditioning, hot water pipes and road building.

 A strong urban heat island (UHI) was found during winter, with the urban area averaging 2.2 °C warmer than the hinterland.
 There was a strong positive correlation between monthly UHI magnitude and natural gas production/use, ultimately resulting in a **9% reduction in accumulated freezing degree days in the urban area**.

 This excess heat is mostly generated from:
 - The burning of fossil fuels during flaring.
 This increases the carbon dioxide concentration in the local atmosphere, resulting in an enhanced greenhouse effect.
-This increases amounts of terrestrial radiation within these areas.
+This increases the amount of terrestrial radiation within these areas.
 - The absorption of solar radiation by urban surfaces - solar insulation warms up these more than surroundings as tarmac/gravel structures are black, which absorb more radiation.
 - The reduced evaporative cooling from vegetation.